 I am actively engaged in the popularisation and valorisation of my research and history in general.
 My research on the Innovation fire featured in national newspapers and TV-broadcasts in Belgium and the Netherlands.
 I also contributed to the organisation of the official 50-year commemmoration of the disaster in 2017.
 In addition, I regularly write opinion pieces and analyses for Belgian news outlets, for example on fire safety in the Grenfell Tower or the Notre Dame, mining risks, and nuclear safety.
 I also give lectures to broader audiences and preventionists.
 Finally, I obtained an Academic Teacher Degree at KU Leuven in 2017, conducting multiple teaching internships and participating in a research project on multilingual and diverse teaching contexts.

 I currently am a doctoral researcher and candidate at the Division of History of Science, Technology and Environment at the Royal Institute of Technology (KTH).
-My PhD-project holds the provisionary working title 'Streams, Steams, and Steels: The Governance of Nuclear and Non-Nuclear Risks (1950s-1990s)'.
-I am researching the global management and governance of risks related to nuclear meltdowns by national and transnational organisations and communities, concentrating on nuclear cooling systems and their thermohydraulic risks.
-I am studying three countries: the U.S., France, and Sweden, as well as a number of international organisations, such as the International Atomic Energy Association (IAEA, part of the UN), the Nuclear Energy Agency (NEA, part of the OECD), the International Standardisation Organisation (ISO), and Euratom.
+My PhD-project holds the provisionary working title 'Streams, Steams, and Steels: A History of Nuclear and Non-Nuclear Risk Regulation (1850s-1990s)'.
+In my PhD dissertation, I show how the risks of water-and steam technologies in nuclear reactors in the U.S., France, and Sweden were increasingly governed in a nuclear, exceptional way.

 This project is a part of the NUCLEARWATERS-project, which tends to rewrite the history of nuclear energy with a focus on water.
 As part of my research, I was a visiting scholar at Virginia Tech in 2022.